How Much Will It Cost to Tear Down A House?

 You can consider recycling the contents and structural materials of your tear down to recover most of the demolition expenses.

-According to Home Advisor, the average cost of tearing down a house is between $2 to $17 per square foot.
+According to Home Advisor, the average cost to demolish a house is between $2 to $17 per square foot.

 This is a wide cost estimate range since there are several factors that impact the cost of demolition.